tvheadend/tvheadend/docs/class/service_mapper.md

-The map services to channels dialog allows you to control how and which services are mapped.
+The map services to channels dialog allows you to control which services are mapped.
 The options selected here get passed to the [Service Mapper](status_service_mapper) tab when you press the *[Map services]* button.